michael-rutledge/.rut_profile/README.md

 1. You are good to go!
 Make any changes you want to customize it.

-1. If you want to utilize your own environment variables, create a script called `customEnv.sh`.
-It will automatically be run by the `.bashrc` file.
+1. If you want to utilize your own environment variables, edit the script called `customEnv.sh`.
+It is automatically created by the `link.sh` file.
 This way, I don't encroach on any environment variables you might want to use.
 Examples of good variables for you to use: